ThomasIAm/personal-site-hydejack/projects/index.md

 ---
 title: Projects
 description: >
     An overview of several projects I've done over the years.
+Click on one of them to view its webpage.
 ---

-# Projects

-An overview of several projects I've done over the years.

 {% include projects.html %}